 Sometimes topical corticosteroids

 Early treatment with acyclovir 800 mg orally 5 times/day or famciclovir 500 mg or valacyclovir 1 g orally 3 times/day for 7 days reduces ocular complications.
-Patients with uveitis or keratitis require topical corticosteroids (eg, prednisolone acetate 1% instilled every 1 hour for uveitis or 4 times/day for keratitis initially, lengthening the interval as symptoms lessen).
+Patients with uveitis or keratitis require topical corticosteroids (eg, prednisolone acetate 1%, 1 drop instilled every 1 hour for uveitis or 4 times/day for keratitis initially, lengthening the interval as signs and symptoms lessen).
 The pupil should be dilated with atropine 1% or scopolamine 0.25% 1 drop 3 times/day.
 Intraocular pressure must be monitored and treated if it rises significantly above normal values.

 Use of a brief course of high-dose oral corticosteroids to prevent postherpetic neuralgia in patients > 60 years who are in good general health remains controversial.